≡ Menu

 In fiscal 2022, Altria’s total capital return exceeded its free cash flow, thereby causing the payout ratio to exceed 100%, as summarized in this article – Altria Free Cash Flow Vs Capital Returns.

-Unless Altria can drastically boost its free cash flow, the continuous growth of the dividend rates may become unsustainable in the future.
+Unless Altria can significantly boost its free cash flow, the continuous growth of dividend rates may become unsustainable in the future.

 Back To Table Of Contents